 Side effects and safety of medicinal cannabis

-The products that are included in the medicinal cannabis pilot programme have not been studied in the same systematic way as the method used for authorised medicines.
-This means, among other things, that the scientific evidence of side effects is very limited.
+The products included in the medicinal cannabis pilot programme have not been studied in the same systematic way as authorised medicines.
+This means that the scientific evidence of side effects is very limited.

-It is very important that doctors and patients report all suspected side effects of medicinal cannabis to the Danish Medicines Agency so we can learn more about how the different products affect the body.
+It is very important that doctors and patients report all suspected adverse reactions of medicinal cannabis to the Danish Medicines Agency so we can learn more about how the different products affect the body.

 What we know about side effects of THC and CBD

-The knowledge that the Danish Medicines Agency currently has about side effects of medicinal cannabis is primarily based on international clinical studies of cannabis-based medicines such as Sativex, Cesamet/Nabilone and Marinol.
+The knowledge that the Danish Medicines Agency currently has about side effects (or adverse reactions) of medicinal cannabis is primarily based on international clinical studies of cannabis-based medicines such as Sativex, Cesamet/Nabilone and Marinol.

 Some of the side effects of THC-containing products are: sleepiness, dizziness, mood changes, anxiety, concentration and memory problems, low blood pressure causing fainting, and effects on the ability to drive.
-Among the more serious psychiatric symptoms are depression, hallucinations, paranoia, delusions and suicidal thoughts.
+Among the more serious psychiatric symptoms are: depression, hallucinations, paranoia, delusions and suicidal thoughts.
 If you use THC-containing products for longer periods, you are at risk of developing dependence.
 This has been seen when patients with chronic pain are treated with medicinal cannabis.
-When it comes to long term use, the knowledge of side effects is generally limited, but it cannot be ruled out that concentration and learning ability are negatively affected.
+In general, there is limited evidence of adverse reactions with long term use, but negative effects on concentration and learning ability cannot be ruled out.

-There is only very limited knowledge about the side effects caused by CBD.
+There is only very limited knowledge about the adverse reactions caused by CBD.
 There is evidence that CBD may affect the liver and possibly also the immune system.

 Report all side effects of medicinal cannabis

-Doctors are required to report all suspected adverse reactions of cannabis products included in the pilot programme to the Danish Medicines Agency.
-Patients and relatives (general public) can also report suspected side effects to the Danish Medicines Agency.
+Doctors in Denmark are required to report all suspected adverse reactions of cannabis products included in the pilot programme to the Danish Medicines Agency.
+Patients and relatives (general public) can also report suspected adverse reactions to the Danish Medicines Agency.

 To submit a report, please go to the page:

-We collect side effect reports (sometimes called adverse reaction reports or ADR reports) to find out if there are signals of new or changed risks in relation to the cannabis products of the pilot programme.
-The ADR reports are part of the basis we use to regularly assess the safety of the products.
+We collect side effect reports (ADR reports) to find out if there are signals of new or changed risks in relation to the cannabis products of the pilot programme.
+The ADR reports are part of the basis of our ongoing assessment of the safety of the products.